 No trip to Paris is complete without a visit to the Louvre.
+Learn all our travel secrets - including the entrance to the Louvre everyone forgets.

 If your trip to Paris includes a visit to the Louvre - and it absolutely should - here are some insider secrets to help you get the most out of your visit.